ToolsContainer

 A tool container is essentially a class that houses the methods representing the tools (referred to as plugins in Semantic Kernel).
 This class does not need to extend any other class; it can simply be a Plain Old CLR Object (POCO) or extend any other class within an application.

-However, if your tools class extends the class, it gains additional integration and context when used by an adapter.
+class, it gains additional integration and context when used by an adapter.
 If you need to extend a pre-existing class in your code and still require this additional contextual integration, you can implement the IToolsContainer

 interface instead of inheriting from ToolsContainer